 Multiple myeloma may be discovered even before people have symptoms, when laboratory tests done for another reason show elevated protein levels in the blood or protein in the urine, or an x-ray done for another reason shows specific areas of bone loss.
 Bone loss may be widespread or, more often, appears as isolated punched-out areas in bones.

 Multiple myeloma is sometimes suspected because of symptoms, such as back pain or bone pain in other sites, fatigue, fevers, and bruising.
 Blood tests done to investigate such symptoms may reveal that a person has anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more , a decreased white blood cell count Overview of White Blood Cell Disorders White blood cells (leukocytes) are an important part of the body’s defense against infectious organisms and foreign substances ( the immune system).
 To defend the body adequately, a sufficient... read more , a decreased platelet count Overview of Thrombocytopenia Thrombocytopenia is a low number of platelets (thrombocytes) in the blood, which increases the risk of bleeding.
-Thrombocytopenia occurs when the bone marrow makes too few platelets or when... read more , or kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more .
+Thrombocytopenia occurs when the bone marrow makes too few platelets or when... read more , or kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more .

 The most useful laboratory tests are protein electrophoresis and immunoelectrophoresis of serum and urine.
 They detect and identify an overabundance of a single type of antibody found in most people who have multiple myeloma.
 Doctors also measure the different types of antibodies, especially IgG, IgA, and IgM.
 IgD and IgE types of multiple myeloma are extremely rare.
 Calcium levels are usually measured as well.